-Cash is held with a reputable Canadian financial institution, from which management believes the risk of loss to be minimal.
+Cash is held with a reputable Canadian financial institution, from which Management believes the risk of loss to be minimal.

-Financial instruments included in other receivables consist of sales tax due from the Federal Government of Canada.
-Other receivables are in good standing as of March 31, 2022.
+Financial instruments included in other receivables consist of harmonized sales tax ("HST") due from the Federal Government of Canada.
+Other receivables are in good standing as of June 30, 2022.
 Management believes that the credit risk concentration with respect to financial instruments included in other receivables is minimal.